 What's the difference between having a CIPD qualification and being a CIPD member?

 CIPD qualifications assess a person's knowledge at a given point in time but do not constitute a badge of professionalism.
-However, as part of the work we’re doing on new qualifications, we’ll be simplifying the structure so that people can see more clearly what achieving each qualification means in relation to CIPD membership.
+However, as part of the new CIPD qualifications, we’ve simplified the structure so that people can see more clearly what achieving each qualification means in relation to CIPD membership.